Chia Seeds: The No-Gluten Omega-3 Food with

 that developed in Mesoamerica, the Mayans.
 The Mexican State of Chiapas, located within the limits of what was ancient

 Mayan territory, derives its name from the Nahuatl word Chiapan which means "river of chia".
-This indicates that existance of
+This indicates that existence of

 chia as a crop in this region also extends from very early times.
 The species was named hispanica ("of Spain") because Linnaeus